thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 {% include images-gallery.html imageCollection="step34" showListImageTitles="true" %}

-Congratulations!
-You have added the alarm widget.
 Now it's time to configure alarm rules and raise some alarms.

 **Note:** in this documentation, we are using a single device as a data source for the widgets.
 To use dynamic entities (for example, devices of a certain type or related to a certain asset) as data source, you should use the alias.